Get E-Book

 -> Node accepts

-A refused connection happens before a connected net.Socket exists.
-A reset can happen after connection.
-A timeout can happen while the local OS keeps trying to complete setup.
-Those differences matter in logs because they point at different state transitions.
+A refused connection happens before the socket becomes established.
+A reset usually happens after the connection existed.
+A timeout can happen while the local OS keeps trying to finish setup.
+Those paths show up differently in logs because they come from different points in the TCP lifecycle.

 Refusal Happens Before the Socket Becomes Useful

 ECONNREFUSED is a setup failure.
-The client picked a local endpoint, targeted a remote socket address, sent a connection attempt, and got an active rejection.
-The socket object in JavaScript exists, but the connection never reached the established transfer state.
+Your process created a JavaScript socket object and targeted a remote address, but the TCP connection never reached the established state.

-The local loopback case is the cleanest way to see it:
+The local loopback case is the easiest one to see -

-Node: emit error ECONNREFUSEDThe phrase "matching listener" means same protocol, address family, local address binding rules, and port.
+A listener has to match the protocol, address family, local address binding rules, and port.
 A server listening on 127.0.0.1:3000 accepts IPv4 loopback traffic for that port.
 A client connecting to ::1:3000 targets IPv6 loopback.
-The port number matches, but the address family targets different socket state.
-Chapter 9.1 covered that address-family split; TCP connection setup uses it directly.
+The port number is the same, but the address family points at a separate listener space.
+Chapter 9.1 covered address families.
+TCP setup uses them directly.

-Remote refusal is the same connection-stage category with more network in the path.
-The SYN reaches the target host or a device acting for that target.
-Something sends back a reject signal.
+Remote refusal is the same category with more network between you and the target.
+The SYN reaches the target host, or a device acting for that target, and something sends back a reject signal.
 Node receives a failed connect result.
-Your connect handler stays silent because the socket never became established.
+Your connect handler never runs because the socket never became established.

-Firewalls change the shape.
+Firewalls change the timing.
 A firewall can reject, which gives the client a fast failure.
-It can also drop, which gives the client silence.
-Silence leads to retransmitted SYNs and then a timeout path.
-Both look like "connect failed" in the application, but they describe different lower behavior.
+It can also drop packets, which gives the client silence.
+Silence leads to SYN retransmissions and eventually a timeout path.

 import net from 'node:net';